dcunited001/dcunited001.github.io/_posts/2017-02-07-oneirontology-semiotics-karma-and-moral-consequentialism.md

 Therefore, We must seek to understand the desires, pains, urges and needs of others in an attempt to measure their dreams.
-Every religion needs a mission and Oneirontology's is to protect & empower others, espeicially those whose capacity for achieving their dreams has been impaired.
+Every religion needs a mission and Oneirontology's is to protect & empower others, especially those whose capacity for achieving their dreams has been impaired.
 It is our mission to discover the most capable guardians, along with other role metatypes.
 What metatypes are you?